TLS Connection Cryptographic Protocol Vulnerabilities

 The protocol guarantees privacy between communicating applications, data integrity, and authenticity of the communication partners.
 TLS can authenticate a server, encrypt data, and ensure a message was not altered during its transmission.

-While TLS offers much better security than good old SSL, it faces its fair share of malicious attempts by bad guys trying to get to organizations’ sensitive data.
+While TLS offers much better security than good old SSL, it faces its fair share of malicious attempts by bad guys trying to get to organisations’ sensitive data.
 Therefore, it’s important to figure out how the bad guys use TLS to drop malware.

 It goes without saying that TLS is not responsible for securing your data at its destination; instead, it just guarantees safe passage for your data over the Internet, ensuring that the data in transit can't be eavesdropped upon or modified in any way.